Blane245/musicgenerator/README.md

 - Header
     - buttons for exiting, starting, pausing, and resuming the preview
     - the application title, version, file, and file change status
-    - volume monitor sliders for the left and right channels
     - the timeline
 - Body
     - one to three sections that display the sources for any instruments, percussions, or audio files that are being previewed.
 The vertical location of the sources within their sections depend on their pitch number.
 The color of the source lines varying depending on their volume (saturation), pan (hue), and current playing status (lightness).
 - Footer
     - a table enumerating the number of total and active generators and sources.
 A source is 'active' when it is currently being played.
-    - the spectra of the left and right channels
+    - the spectra or sonogram of the left and right channels
+    - the signal levels of the left and right channels
     - room controls for the reverb, compression, equalization, and volume.

 ### Preview Realization